Avoid and Prevent Heat Related Injuries When Playing Soccer

 To this end, after review of the available literature and after consultation of various medical authorities and officials it was felt that the following recommendations are some key guidelines for soccer participation in the heat:

-* 2 hours before exercise, drink at least 16 oz or 500 ml (an average bottle of water) * 1 hour before exercise, drink at least 08 oz or 250 ml (half an average bottle of water * During the exercise, drink at least 4 to 8 oz every 15 – 20 minutes * Immediately after the exercise, drink at least 16 oz or 500 ml of water or an electrolyte replacing drink * 1 hour after a training session or game consider drinking 16 oz or 500 ml of skim milk or chocolate milk for protein and muscle repair
+1. Avoid dehydration and make sure you pre-hydrate: Don’t wait till you feel thirsty because the body will not be able to tell you in time that you are dehydrated, here are some practical recommendations: * 2 hours before exercise, drink at least 16 oz or 500 ml (an average bottle of water) * 1 hour before exercise, drink at least 08 oz or 250 ml (half an average bottle of water * During the exercise, drink at least 4 to 8 oz every 15 – 20 minutes * Immediately after the exercise, drink at least 16 oz or 500 ml of water or an electrolyte replacing drink * 1 hour after a training session or game consider drinking 16 oz or 500 ml of skim milk or chocolate milk for protein and muscle repair

 2. As a rule of thumb you should drink at least 500 ml for every 20 lbs of body weight, therefore, someone weighing 140 lbs needs to drink at least 3500 ml of fluid per day if training or playing that day.